Plant-Based Mac and Cheese

 You can also mix in your favorite veggies such as broccoli, peas, spinach or kale.

-It's great on its own or served alongside some baked tofu bites, marinated tempeh, sweet potato black bean burgers, Buffalo chickpea burgers or ranch chickpea veggie burgers.
+It's great on its own or served alongside some marinated tempeh, chickpea nuggets, sweet potato black bean burgers, Buffalo chickpea burgers or ranch chickpea veggie burgers.

 front view of pasta in decorated yellow bowl topped with crushed red pepper flakes